welpmoz/time-tracking-dashboard/README.md

 # Frontend Mentor - Time tracking dashboard

-This is a solution to the [Newsletter Signup with Success Message](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+This is a solution to the [Time Tracking Dashboard](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents